Skip to content

 Why Some Sounds Feel Safe

-Natural sounds.. rain, flowing water, wind through leaves, birdsong.. share acoustic properties that the human auditory system appears to have evolved to interpret as safe.
-They are non-repetitive at the pattern level.
+Natural sounds, rain, flowing water, wind through leaves, birdsong, often have acoustic qualities many nervous systems interpret as safer.
+They are less repetitive at the pattern level.
 They are non-intentional.
 They are ambient rather than directed.

 This is the opposite of most misophonia triggers, which are typically rhythmic, human-generated, and perceived as intimate violations of personal space.